YaraMeng/programming-assignment/README.md

 # 3. Run
 python climateFlower.py
 ```
-The script fetches (or synthesizes) daily data for 2024, caches under `.cache/`, and opens an interactive window (hover for daily stats).
+The script fetches (or synthesizes) daily data for 2024, caches under `.cache/`, and opens an interactive window.

+Hover behaviour now uses a lightweight custom `motion_notify_event` handler (no `mplcursors` dependency): move over a petal to see a transient tooltip (date / temp / rain / max wind); move away and it disappears immediately.

 ## Features (Summary)
 - 365 radial bars (Jan 1 at top, clockwise) with glassy layered glow.